-Unlike some health conditions that need to be resolved as soon as possible (such as a broken bone), most forms of low back pain actually don't need to be fixed.
-Low back pain usually just needs to be managed - through a combination of pain management, specific types of exercise, nutrition and postural changes that protect the spine.
+Unlike some health conditions that need to be resolved as soon as possible, such as a broken bone, some forms of low back pain actually don't need to be fixed.
+Low back pain usually just needs to be managed through a combination of pain management techniques.

-One of the most common forms of low back pain is called mechanical back pain, often associated with degenerative disc disease.
-Of course anything called degenerative disc disease does sound awful, but the symptoms of the disease are actually not degenerative.
+One of the most common forms of low back pain is called mechanical back pain, which is often associated with degenerative disc disease.
+Of course anything called degenerative disc disease does sound awful, but the symptoms of the disease do not necessarily always progress.

-While some people with this condition are unlucky enough to develop debilitating back pain, for most of us the back pain from degenerative disc disease is just a signal that we need to adopt a healthier lifestyle to keep the symptoms in check.
+While some people with degenerative disc disease are unlucky enough to develop debilitating back pain, for most of us, the back pain from degenerative disc disease is just a signal that we need to adopt a healthier lifestyle in order to keep the symptoms in check.

-The natural history of degenerative disc disease is a chronic low level of pain or discomfort with intermittent flare ups of pain.
+The natural progression of degenerative disc disease is a chronic low level of pain or discomfort with intermittent flare ups of pain.
 Managing this common type of back pain has two main objectives:

-- Stay healthy overall.
-Good overall health -- and the health of the muscles, ligaments and tendons that support your spine -- will go a long way to minimizing painful flare-ups.
-Exercise and physical fitness are critical, including stretching and building strength in the core trunk muscles that help support the spine.
-Aerobic exercise brings important nutrients to the discs in the low back.
 Modifying movements and posture minimize stress on the low back and help prevent injury, and eating well fortifies the body (including spinal discs) against degeneration.
-And of course avoid smoking and don't drink too much alcohol.
+And of course, avoid smoking and don't drink too much alcohol.